peter14f/pelican-blog/content/2016_01_30_211-add_and_search_word.rst

 `LeetCode Problem Link <https://leetcode.com/problems/add-and-search-word-data-structure-design/>`_

 Since we are told that strings contains letters from 'a' to 'z', we can should use fixed size array in the Trie implementation.
-For the wildcard character searching, I just use recurstion and DFS.
+For the wildcard character searching, I just use recursion and DFS.

 .. code-block:: java